orthanc-mirrors/orthanc-book/Sphinx/source/plugins/stone-webviewer.rst

 - **Can I use the Stone Web viewer in a medical environment?**

-  The Stone Web viewer is not a Medical Device; it is not CE marked or FDA approved.
-The Stone Web viewer is free and open-source software that cannot be used for diagnostic or therapeutic purposes.
+  The Stone Web Viewer is not a medical device and is not CE-marked or FDA-approved.
+The Stone Web viewer is free and open-source software that should not be used for diagnostic or therapeutic purposes.
+Any clinical use is undertaken solely at the discretion and responsibility of the physician.

-  However, the viewer can be used as a communication tool that allows researchers, teachers, technicians, medical physicists, general practitioner or patients to visualize medical images for information only.
+  The viewer may be used as a communication and visualization tool to support activities such as research, education, technical analysis, quality control, or general image review by physicians, scientists, educators, technicians, medical physicists, general practitioners, or patients.

-  Check out your local regulations to ensure you're using it in a legal manner.
+  Please consult and comply with all applicable local laws and regulations to ensure that your use of the software is lawful and appropriate.

 - **Can the Stone Web viewer display DICOM-SR (structured reports)?**